Mary Eaton

-Mary Eaton (January 29, 1901 – October 10, 1948) was an American stage actress, singer, and dancer in the 1910s and 1920s, probably best known today from her appearance in the first Marx Brothers film, The Cocoanuts (1929).
+Mary Eaton (January 29, 1901 – October 10, 1948) was an American stage and film actress, singer and dancer, most popular during the 1910s and 1920s.
+Eaton is probably best-known today for her appearance in the first Marx Brothers film, The Cocoanuts (1929).
 A professional performer since childhood, she enjoyed success in stage productions such as the Ziegfeld Follies.
 She appeared in another early sound film, Glorifying the American Girl (1929).
 Her career declined sharply during the 1930s.

 Biography

 Early life and career

-Eaton, a native of Norfolk, Virginia, began attending dance lessons in Washington, DC, along with her sisters Doris and Pearl, at the age of seven.
+Born in Norfolk, Virginia in 1901, Eaton was seven years old when she began attending dance lessons in Washington, DC, along with her sisters Doris and Pearl.
 In 1911, all three sisters were hired for a production of Maurice Maeterlinck's fantasy play The Blue Bird at the Shubert Belasco Theatre in Washington, D.C.
-While Eaton had a minor role in the show, it marked the beginning of her career in professional theatre.
+Eaton's appearance in the show marked the beginning of her career in professional theatre.

 After The Blue Bird ended, in 1912, the three Eaton sisters and their younger brother Joe began appearing in various plays and melodramas for the Poli stock company.
-They quickly gained reputations as professional, reliable, and versatile actors, and were rarely out of work.
+They quickly gained reputations as professional, reliable, and versatile actors and were rarely out of work.
 A 1914 newspaper article described Mary Eaton as "the newest and littlest member of the company", adding that she had "admirable poise and grace."

-In 1915, all three sisters appeared in a new production of The Blue Bird for Poli; Doris and Mary were given the starring roles of Mytyl and Tytyl.
+In 1915, the three sisters appeared in a new production of The Blue Bird for Poli; Doris and Mary were given the starring roles of Mytyl and Tytyl.
 The siblings then were invited to reprise their roles for a New York and road tour of the play, produced by the Shubert Brothers.
 When the show closed, on the recommendation of the Shuberts, Mary began studying ballet in earnest with Theodore Kosloff.